0xKoda/marketplace/README.md

 # Arjux Agent Marketplace

 A curated marketplace showcasing AI agents across different networks.
 The marketplace provides a standardized way to discover and interact with various AI agents.
+Visit the marketplace at [arjux.com/marketplace](https://arjux.com/marketplace).

 ## Adding Your Agent